Rome February 2009

 Photo Maggie Land Blanck

-We switched part of Saturdays planned activities and visited the Villa Farnesina with its fabulous frescos.
+We visited the Villa Farnesina with its fabulous frescos.

 Photo Maggie Land Blanck